- What is an ERP system?

 - Retail and e-commerce ERP: Connects online stores with physical locations, updates inventory in real time, manages loyalty programs, predicts seasonal demand, and reorders stock automatically

-- Healthcare ERP: Secures patient records while linking billing and scheduling, manages pharmaceutical inventory, maintains HIPAA compliance, and tracks staff certifications
+- Healthcare ERP: Secures patient records while linking billing and scheduling, manages pharmaceutical inventory, maintains HIPAA compliance, and tracks staff certifications.
+Integrates with clinical systems.

 - Construction and project-based ERP: Tracks costs and progress across job sites, coordinates subcontractors and equipment, manages change orders, handles progress billing, and monitors permits and inspections